The School of Computer Science is based on the University’s Jubilee Campus which offers:

 - excellent teaching and research facilities and a dedicated library

 - 24 hour computer labs with more than 100 powerful PCs running Windows and Linux

 - Apple development lab with Macs and the latest tools to create software for iPhones and iPads - including the latest Augmented Reality technology

 The school is involved in the following cross-disciplinary centres:

-- Centre for Plant Integrative Biology is a systems biology research centre focusing on mathematical and computational modelling of plants.
+- Centre for Plant Integrative Biology - a systems biology research centre focusing on mathematical and computational modelling of plants.

-- LANCS is an initiative spanning four universities with the strategic aim of strengthening and growing operational research in the UK.
+- LANCS - an initiative spanning four universities with the strategic aim of strengthening and growing operational research in the UK.

 In 2017, 94.4% of postgraduates in the school who were available for employment had secured work or further study within six months of graduation.
 The average starting salary was £29,250 with the highest being £30,000.*

 * Known destinations of full-time home postgraduates 2016/17.
 Salaries are calculated based on the median of those in full-time paid employment within the UK.